Articles & Guides

 11. Turkey hunt

-Either draw or print out a picture of a turkey with lots of space for feathers.
+Either draw, cut out or print out a picture of a turkey with lots of space for feathers.
 Then, hide red, yellow, green, brown and orange-colored felt or paper “feathers” all around your house.
 Once your child seeks all of the feathers, they can glue them to the turkey for an adorable fall-inspired decoration.

 12. S’mores and hot cocoa hunt